 Through this course, you'll learn how to support implementation, how to assess movement, how to link movement faults with their fixes, how to design training programs based on movement discrepancies, and how to coach and cue patterns of movement.

 ABOUT YOUR INSTRUCTOR

 Dr. Whitney Reese, with her unique background as a Doctor of Physical Therapy and an OPEX CCP Coach, joins the OPEX team of instructors.
 Whitney has served as faculty at several universities and on numerous professional committees.
-In addition to her teaching role, she currently owns her own company, coaches for OPEX Round Rock and Big Dawgs remote coaching, and is the OPEX Programming: Movement instructor.
+In addition to her teaching role, she currently owns her own company, coaches for OPEX Round Rock and Crafted Coaching, and is the OPEX Programming: Movement instructor.
 Through both her clinical, athletic and personalized fitness coaching experience, Whitney bridges the gap between academia and the practice of coaching.